reefer42/xkaliber-go/README.md

 ***ONE MAJOR COMMENT TO CONCIDER*** you do have the option to just disable to mouse cursor and u really dont need it the os is fully touch friendly and has a more reliable keyboard compared to maliit on bazzite i can actually use the keyoard in any and all text fields including aplications non system related

+I am still continuing to polish this as solutions come along hand hel daemon iwill include in the next image link as i now have gotton it functional